NineOfGaming/df-info/docs/useful-info/percent-expressions.md

 %var(%default.opponent).health
 ```

-Use a UUID code rather than a name code for persistent player data because usernames can change.
+Use a UUID expression rather than a name expression for persistent player data because usernames can change.

 ## Dynamic function and process names